KnorpelSenf/typegram/README.md

 4. No `More info on Sending Files »`.
    File handling is abstracted away by the underlying library.
    Also, without the links, it's useless anyway.
+   The same is true for the links to more info about requesting chats and users.
 5. No images.
    Documentation strings containing an image are adjusted to make sense without the images, too.